adrian77792/Project_3/Project_3/README.md

 ### Inspiration & Resources
 - Various online tutorials and tech communities contributed to layout ideas and responsive design improvements.
 ---

+## 🙌 Acknowledgments

+- *Code Institute*: Provided essential resources and guidance that were fundamental in developing the project.

+- *Slack Community*: Offered invaluable support and feedback throughout the development process.

+- *New City College – Andre Beckley*: Provided crucial support in correctly completing the project and offered valuable guidance on the documentation, which plays an essential role in the overall success of the project.

+📌 *© VELORIA LONDON - All rights reserved.*